Introduction

 - Getting a haircut if needed for a polished appearance

 Many analysts find their fitness declines significantly during the first year.
 Starting from a strong baseline provides more runway before the decline becomes problematic.
+You may not have time to exercise regularly for months, so maximize your fitness now.

 Mental Preparation and Mindset